Sing-Li/doc/README.md

-# Rocket.chat InterPlanetary File System (IPFS) storage provider
+# Add IPFS storage provider support for Rocket.Chat

-Rocket.Chat enables integration with IPFS as data storage.
+This add integration with IPFS (InterPlanetary File System) as data storage provider.

-IPFS is a protocol and network designed to create a content-addressable, peer-to-peer method of storing and sharing hypermedia in a distributed file system.
-IPFS was initially designed by Juan Benet and is now an open-source project developed with help from the community.
+IPFS is totally decentralized.
+It is a protocol and network designed to create a content-addressable, peer-to-peer method of storing and sharing hypermedia in a distributed file system.
+IPFS was initially designed by Juan Benet and is now an open-source project developed with help from a large community.

-It helps in storing the file on the decentralized data storage network.
-Files stored on the IPFS network can be accessed on any device using your login details.
+IPFS stores uploaded file on the decentralized data storage network.
+Files stored on the IPFS network can be accessed on any client/device using just your login details.

 # About

 ## Storing Files
-- Like any other storage provider, whenever a new file uploaded on the Rocket.chat, the stored file get encrypted by using the provided password.
-It uses AES encryption to encrypt the data.
+- Like  other storage provider, whenever a new file uploaded on the Rocket.chat, the storage provider receives the file.
+It then stored file  encrypted by using a password.
+This password is specified as a setup option within Rocket.Chat.
+The encryption used is  AES.
 - The encrypted file is stored on the IPFS network.
 IPFS use **Distributed Hash Tables**, it stores the information as key/value pairs.
 - Using the DHT, data is spread across a network of computers, and efficiently coordinated to enable efficient access and lookup between nodes.
 It also provides fault tolerance and scalability.
 - IPFS network provides a key (HASH), that uniquely identifies the stored file on the IPFS network.